o2346/auditor/configservice/README.md

 # helper elements for AWS Config

 This is a part of explanation for [this parent article](https://qiita.com/o2346/fd4175335fd78418d9c9) Besides, this is an excersize from my interest and designed to prove such tasks can be applied in the way below, instead of sticking around on Management Console.

-## usage example to deploy a managed rule 'required-tags' across organizations along with aggregation feture, by CloudFormation StackSets in CLI
+## usage example to deploy a managed rule 'required-tags' across organizations along with aggregation feature, by CloudFormation StackSets in CLI

 assuming conditions as follows:
 - an account considered to be compliance account is one of member accounts of same organization